AndreassenLab/MicroSalmon/README.md

 -h, --help Shows help message and exits

 Search terms can be provided as an argument, or by giving a file with one search term per line, or both, in which case all terms from both inputs will be used. gene symbols are case sensitive, and must be written as given in other search outputs or in the SQANTI_OmicsBox_Annotation.tsv file in the DATA folder:
--q QUERY, --query QUERY                Query IDs, one or more GO IDs separated by semicolons, e.g -q GO:0000050;GO:0004053
+-q QUERY, --query QUERY                Query IDs, one GO ID or a list of multiple GO IDs in quotes separated by spaces, e.g -q "GO:0000050 GO:0004053"
 -i QUERY_FILE, --query_file QUERY_FILE Query filename.
 Must be a list of GO IDs, one per line.
 At least one of Input_File or Query is required.

 Misc parameters: